usexfg/.github/profile/README.md

 **XF₲** (or ₲ /🔥) is the privacy cryptocurrency and accounting units (heat) used within Fuego L1 network blockchain ledger.
 XFG is minted into the Fuego network via block rewards and distributed to miners in exchange for computational processing power to secure the Fuego blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
 The smallest (atomic) accounting unit for each XFG is divisible up to 7 decimal places, and can be referenced as single atomic units called `heat` (0.0000001 = heat)

-All transactions in **XFG** are already private by default, much like cash or paper money is- but without *central banksters*.
+All transactions in **XFG** are already private by default, much like cash & paper money is- but without *central banksters*. [insert brrr meme]
 <h1 align="center"><img src="https://raw.githubusercontent.com/usexfg/fuego-data/master/fuego-images/CryptoNote_blockchain_analysis_ambiguity-ezgif.com-optimize.gif"><img/></h1>

 ***Unlike*** traditional fiat currencies issued by central banking cartels of the world, **XF₲** can more accurately be defined as a form of hard money for its fixed, limited supply of 8 Million **XF₲**.
 And unlike even most PoW cryptocurrencies, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru transaction fee markets & lottery-style block fees from deposits : [COLD](https://github.com/usexfg/cold-dao) fees being a % rate of each XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.